Victim blaming: Secondary victimization of sexual and other assault victims

-One example of a sexist allegation against female victims of sexual assault is that wearing provocative clothing stimulates sexual aggression in men who believe that women wearing body-revealing clothes are actively trying to seduce a sexual partner.
+One example of an allegation against female victims of sexual assault is that they were wearing provocative clothing and thus actively trying to seduce a sexual partner.
 Such accusations against victims stem from the assumption that sexually revealing clothing conveys consent for sexual actions, irrespective of willful verbal consent.
 Research has yet to prove that attire is a significant causal factor in determining who is assaulted.

 Victim blaming is also exemplified when a victim of sexual assault is found at fault for performing actions which reduce their ability to resist or refuse consent, such as consuming alcohol.
 Victim advocacy groups and medical professionals are educating young adults on the definition of consent, and the importance of refraining from victim blaming.
 Most institutions have adopted the concept of affirmative consent and that refraining from sexual activity while under the influence is the safest choice.

 In efforts to discredit alleged sexual assault victims in court, a defense attorney may delve into an accuser's personal history, a common practice that also has the purposeful effect of making the victim so uncomfortable they choose not to proceed.
-This attack on character, especially one pointing out promiscuity, makes the argument that women who lead "high risk" lifestyles (promiscuity, drug use) are not real victims of rape.

-Findings on Rape Myth Acceptance have supported feminist claims that sexism is at the root of female rape victim blaming.
+This attack on character, especially one pointing out promiscuity, makes the argument that women who lead "high-risk" lifestyles (promiscuity, drug use) are not real victims of rape.
+Research on the acceptance of rape myths has shown that sexism is a significant factor in the blaming of female rape victims.

-A 2009 study in the Journal of Interpersonal Violence of male victims of sexual assault concludes that male rape victim blaming is usually done so because of social constructs of masculinity.
-Some effects of these kind of rape cases include a loss of masculinity, confusion about their sexual orientation, and a sense of failure in behaving as men should.

-Victims of an unwanted sexual encounter usually develop psychological problems such as depression or sexual violence specific PTSD known as rape trauma syndrome.